Allison Transmission: Commercial transmissions

 In addition to the transit bus market, Allison began developing automatic transmissions for commercial trucks in 1953.
 This effort resulted in the MT-25, which designated the intended application ("M"edium "T"rucks) and maximum input power, 250 hp.
 The MT-25 was a 6-speed automatic, using a two-speed high/low splitter and three-speed double planetary gear train.
 The splitter was equipped with a hydraulic retarder.
 Because of the additional cost of the automatic transmission, sales were initially slow until Allison began targeting specific markets that required both on- and off-road driving as well as frequent stops and starts, such as concrete mixing and garbage trucks in the early 1960s.
-The MT-25 was fitted first as an option branded POWERMATIC by Chevrolet, exclusive to that brand for the first year, but was soon offered by other truck manufacturers including Ford (1957), Reo (1958), Dodge (1958), Diamond T (1959), White (1961), and International Harvester (1961); production of the MT-25 continued into the early 1970s.
+The MT-25 was fitted first as an option branded Powermatic by Powermatic, exclusive to that brand for the first year, but was soon offered by other truck manufacturers including Ford (1957), Reo (1958), Dodge (1958), Diamond T (1959), White (1961), and International Harvester (1961); production of the MT-25 continued into the early 1970s.

 The MT-25 was supplemented in September 1970 by a second-generation lighter-duty automatic transmission, the four-speed AT-540, which Allison developed jointly with Hydramatic Division in the late 1960s; the AT-540 was targeted specifically for on-highway use and shared similarities with automobile transmissions to reduce the cost penalty to equip on-highway trucks with automatic transmissions.
 Later, the MT-25 itself was replaced by the MT-640 and a heavier-duty version, the HT-740, was introduced; the new MT and HT were both derived from the AT-540.
 As an option, the MT-6nn and HT-7nn series transmissions could be equipped with a lower fifth gear for severe off-road conditions.
 In 1970, GM combined the Allison and Detroit Diesel divisions as the Detroit Diesel Allison Division of GM.

 The 500-series transmissions (AT-540, etc.) were rated to accept input power of up to 235 hp and were intended for vehicles up to 30000 lb gross vehicle weight (GVW).
 The medium-duty 600-series had increased ratings to 300 hp and 73280 lb GVW, while the heavy-duty 700-series were rated to 445 hp and 80000 lb GVW.
 In 1976, a 700-series V-Drive transmission was introduced for buses, the V730.
 The AT/MT/HT were still being produced in 1998.

 Allison also produced off-highway transmissions in the 1960s, starting with the "Dual Path Powershift" DP 8000 series.
 The first electronic controls were fitted to the off-highway DP 8000 series transmission in 1971.
 Electronic controls (branded the Allison Transmission Electronic Control or ATEC system) were added to the MT/HT/V730 in 1983, improving fuel economy by more precisely controlling shifts.